Children's Health Insurance Program (CHIP) for low and moderate income families.

 In almost all states, routine checks ups and well child doctor visits are offered for free.
 Some other medical treatments may require the parent to pay for copayments.
 A number of other states also charge a monthly premium for coverage; however your total expenses can’t be more than 5% of your family’s total household income each month.

 The Children's Health Insurance Program as well as the Medicaid program will help people with paying their bills that result from these visits.
 It offsets costs that many low to moderate income parents are faced with on a daily basis.
 The government will pay for services such as hospital care, doctor visits, flu vaccine, immunizations, lab work, dental care, and prescription medicines.
+CHIP can pay for immunizations, flu shots, and other costly medications that children may need.
 Other benefits are offered too.

 Each state designs its own CHIP program, including determining application and renewal procedures.
 The exact amount and type of coverage offered is set by each state.
 So there is no one source of what a child can be qualified for or not.
 They can decide on the benefits, and can include dental care, check-ups, immunizations, lab and x-ray services, and hospital care.
 While children get free preventive care, some minimal payments, such as low premiums or minimal fees, may be required to be paid for certain types of services.
 Dial 1-877-543-7669 to get information on the program, and what is provided in your state.